lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 ## B. 6.
 Level 6.

 * Invisible Stalker: corrections to int and wis; thac0.
 Damage bonus on fists 2 -> 4.
 Corrections to immunities as per description: remove fear, fatigue, berserk and added sleep.

+* Improved Haste: missing remove of haste sectype.
+Spell sectype is set but (unless I am mistaken) should be none.

+* Chain Lightning: main target spell scales at one level less than it should.

+* Disintegrate: power of Use Eff [177] 5 -> 6.